Internal Links

 cloudy ones (Hawaii and Cornwall '99....when I was the BAA President and was

-surrounded by 500 fellow BAA members on Aug 11th 1999).
-If every holiday could be
+surrounded by 500 fellow BAA members on Aug 11th 1999) and one almost totally cloudy one (China 2009).

-like the 1998 Caribbean one, all would be great.
+If every holiday could be like the 1998 Caribbean one, all would be great.
 I didn't want to come home from

 that one (partly because it was back to work next day.....ugh...)
 On three of my eclipse